1. What is the relevant legislation?

 German FDI laws follow a hybrid approach:

-• Filing is mandatory if the German target engages in any of the 31 listed sectors/activities and the transaction otherwise is in scope.
+• Filing is mandatory if the German target engages in any of the 31 listed sectors/activities and the transaction is otherwise in scope.
 In these cases, the transaction must not be closed prior to clearance.

 • Filing is voluntary if the German target does not engage in any of the 31 listed activities but the transaction is otherwise in scope.
 In these cases, as there is no strict filing obligation, the transaction may close.
-However, the transaction can be called in by the authority ex officio, within three months of becoming aware of the transaction, provided that the call-in takes place within five years of signing the transaction.
+However, the transaction can be called in by the authority ex officio, within two months of becoming aware of the transaction, provided that the call-in takes place within five years of signing the transaction.
 Voluntary filings are possible in order to receive legal certainty.

 4. What is the substantive test?